payeezy/google_pay/PwGREADME.md

 The document describes how developer can use First Data's RESTful API solution to process a Pay with Google  transaction.
 The integration process first step consists of registering the developer and boarding the merchant into the API platform, and then getting the required credentials.

-Refer to the <a href="https://github.com/payeezy/get_started_with_payeezy/blob/master/get_started_with_payeezy042015.pdf">Getting Started Guide</a> for instructions how to register and get the information to get you going.
+Refer to the [Getting Started Guide](https://github.com/payeezy/get_started_with_payeezy/blob/master/get_started_with_payeezy042015.pdf) for instructions how to register and get the information to get you going.

 Once registered, the application can be implemented and tested by sending requests to the API platforms, using the credentials received in the first step.